squaredproject/Entwined/oldlx/Trees/data/README.md

 Branch is harder to understand.

-- 0 is the TALLEST most branch (which is usually the shortest)
+- 0 is the TALLEST most branch (which is usually the shortest in length)
-- 4 is the LOWEST branch (which is opposite the tallest)
+- 4 is the LOWEST branch (which is opposite the tallest and the longest)
 - 1R, 2R, 3R are between 0 and 4, in order clockwise
 - 1L, 2L, 3L are between 0 and 4, in order COUNTER clockwise